 Table of Contents

-Area #1: Traveling External Hard Drives
+Area #1: Portable External Hard Drives for Travel

 This is a critical phase specifically for travel photographers who can easily spend weeks away from civilization.
 It is essential to keep digital images safe on the road.